G

 Because the Cashback Match applies to every dollar of cash back earned in year one, the rational year-one strategy is to maximize earnings across all four quarters, not just the gas quarter.
 Put every eligible purchase on the Discover it during year one, activate all four quarterly categories, and use the card heavily on every category that rotates in.
 The doubled total is unlimited.

-A representative year-one trajectory for a driver who also dines out regularly: gas in Q2 (5 percent on first $1,500 of bonus spend), grocery or restaurants in Q1 (5 percent on first $1,500), restaurants again in Q3 (5 percent on first $1,500), wholesale or Amazon in Q4 (5 percent on first $1,500).
-Maxed across all four quarters that is $4,500 of bonus spend at 5 percent ($225), plus 1 percent on roughly $12,000 of base spend ($120), for $345 in pre-match year-one earnings.
-Doubled at the anniversary: $690.
+A representative year-one trajectory for a driver who also dines out regularly: the gas quarter (Q3 in 2026) plus each of the other three quarters' categories (grocery, restaurants, and wholesale or Amazon), each earning 5 percent on the first $1,500 of bonus spend.
+Maxed across all four quarters that is $6,000 of bonus spend at 5 percent ($300), plus 1 percent on roughly $12,000 of base spend ($120), for $420 in pre-match year-one earnings.
+Doubled at the anniversary: $840.

-Year two and forward, the same spending pattern returns $345 unmatched.
+Year two and forward, the same spending pattern returns $420 unmatched.
 Most drivers downgrade to a different card after year one or repurpose the Discover it as a category-specific tool only for the gas quarter.

 Discover it vs Chase Freedom Flex (Year One)